cosmos/cosmos-sdk/examples/covenantcoin/buildingAnApplication.md

     └── other modules
 ```

-`app.go` handles basically taking all the funcionality specified, and making an application.
-(TODO: improve/fix this description) For our purposes, we're basically just going to c/p all of app.go.
+`app.go` handles basically taking all the functionality specified, and turning it into a blockchain.
+(TODO: improve/fix this description) For our purposes, we're basically just going to copy paste all of `app.go`.

-`types/account.go` messes with what is actually stored inside of an account, for our purposes we're not going to need to mess with this either.
+`types/account.go` sets what is actually stored inside of an account.
+For our purposes, we're not going to need to change any of this.
 In general, put items in the account only if you need said data every single time you get the account.
 (Coins are in here for example, because you need them every time for fees) Everything else can be in a KVStore with the account as the key.

 `x/simplestake` : `simplestake` is a module.
 This is basically where all of the code lives that handles staking.
 Similarly, we are going to have to organize all of our covenant handling code in our own `covenant` module.
 All of the things inside the module are basically registered with `app.go` later.

 In the simplestake module, there are `msgs`, `keepers`, and `handlers`.
-Typically, one makes a separate key value store for each module.
-Keepers have the functionality of accessing / doing things with the key value store.
+Typically, one makes a separate key value store for each module. `Keepers` have the functionality of accessing / doing things with the key value store.
 For example, the bank module, which controls creation and deletion of coins, has a keeper to add/subtract coins from anyone, and a keeper to just view someones coins.
 Keepers from one application are often passed into other application's keepers.
 This will all make more sense when we walk through building the covenant application.
 Note, there is not an interface which keepers implement, they are just this concept of the thing that handles state access.

 `handlers` on the other hand are given access to the minimum amount of keepers which they need, and they basically parse the message type into the relevant data, and pass that into a keeper.
 They then return the result.